 How to Store Leftover Stuffing

-A traditional recipe for Thanksgiving is stuffing, and if stored properly, it’s tasty leftover.
-Here’s how to store it.
+A traditional recipe for Thanksgiving is stuffing, and if stored correctly, it's a tasty leftover.
+Here's how to store it.

-- To store in the refrigerator, place leftover stuffing in an airtight container, and use within a couple of days.
+- To store in the refrigerator, place leftover stuffing in an airtight container and use it within a couple of days.

 - To store in the freezer and extend its life, place stuffing in a freezer-safe container or a zippered bag made for freezer use.
 Squeeze out all the air and label and date.
 Use within three months.

 Because of its simple ingredients, cranberry sauce lasts longer than other Thanksgiving leftovers if stored properly.
 There are so many uses for leftover cranberry sauce; you may want to make extra!